Akash52/all-in-one-react-place/README.md

 - useReducer is for creating and using custom reducers.

 - useRef is for defining refs to components in the DOM.

+## Rules of Hooks 📝
+- Only call hooks at the top level of your function.
+- Don’t put them in loops, conditionals, or nested functions.
+- Only call hooks from React function components.
+- The names of custom hooks must start with “use”.

 ## Redux Terms 😃